fridge-dev/blog/scratch/scratch-from-laptop.md

 This also requires you to be good at refactoring correctly (i.e. no unintended behavior change), which is prob worth another more detailed post about how to be good at refactoring.
 This also requires you to be opinionated (not necessarily objectively good) at coding, as it requires you to see some functionally correct code in form A and think "nah that's not how i'd do it" and rewrite it in form B.
 These don't need to be large refactors.
 My most common example are changing/adding/removing encapsulation layers and changing public APIs to more simply model the current usage and remove any premature abstractions [TODO link to premature abstractions post?](...).
 Take it from Cal Newport: QEC note habit: to understand something, you should rewrite your note in your own structure [TODO citation, see https://www.youtube.com/watch?v=5O46Rqh5zHE].

+good leader: find the next point of failure (in a design) as soon as possible.
+Dive straight into the details (quantified if possible) of what it would take to solve something.
+Is it ridiciuluous and crazy?
+Is only one specific part of it ridiculuous and crazy, and the rest is reasonable?
+You have just broken down the problem into a more specific, more distilled problem.